pulsipher/FlexJuMP.jl/README.md

 # FlexJuMP.jl

-A package for analyzing and quantifying the flexibility of complex systems.
+A JuMP extension for analyzing and quantifying the flexibility of complex systems.

 | **Documentation**                                                               | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|